 We can see why Cornwall draws visitors in their droves...not only did it give us the gift of the brooding Ross Poldark but it's also home to beautiful beaches, sunsets that photos can't do justice to and good, good times.
-The local surf instructors promise to have you from novice to standing on the board within two hours, foodie celeb Rick Stein owns more eateries than you can shake a fish at and the family attractions are all one of a kind.
+The local surf instructors promise to have you from novice to standing on the board within two hours, foodie celeb Rick Stein owns more eateries than you can shake a fish at, and life's all about lazy meals with a sea view.

 10 things we love about Cornwall holidays